Doncic nets 38 in near triple-double, Mavs top Nuggets in OT

+DENVER (AP) — Luka Doncic is always ready to take the big shot, but he isn’t afraid to pass to a teammate with the game on the line.

-DENVER (AP) — Luka Doncic came within one rebound of his second straight triple-double, finishing with 38 points and 13 assists to lead the Dallas Mavericks over the Denver Nuggets 124-117 in overtime Thursday night.
+Maxi Kleber rewarded Doncic’s trust with a clutch 3-pointer late in regulation, then set up a teammate himself for another huge 3 in overtime to lead the Dallas Mavericks over the Denver Nuggets 124-117 Thursday night.

-Doncic sat out Sunday’s loss to Chicago and responded with his first triple-double of the season against Houston on Monday.
+Doncic came within one rebound of his second straight triple-double, finishing with 38 points and 13 assists.
+He sat out Sunday’s loss to Chicago and responded with his first triple-double of the season against Houston on Monday.
 He followed that up with a season high in points.

 Nikola Jokic scored 20 of his 38 points after halftime and grabbed 11 rebounds for Denver.
 Jamal Murray added 21 points and nine assists.

-Josh Richardson scored 14 points, including five straight in overtime to give the Mavericks the lead for good.
-His 3-pointer from the wing with 1:25 left put Dallas ahead 119-114.
+The Nuggets led by one in the final seconds of regulation when Kleber came through.
+Doncic had the ball with time running out, and when the defense collapsed on him he found Kleber, whose 3-pointer put Dallas up 109-107 with 2.4 seconds left.

+“He’s a great shooter.
+He’s a great player.
+He does a lot of stuff that few people see,” Doncic said.
+“Our whole team sees that.
+It was a great shot.
+Even if he would have missed it, it was a great shot.”

+Jokic capped a 17-point fourth quarter with an 18-foot jumper at the horn to send the game to overtime, and Kleber delivered again.
+He fed Josh Richardson for a 3 with 1:25 left that put the Mavericks ahead 119-114.
 Denver got within three on a 3-pointer from Jokic, but Doncic scored four straight to ice it for the Mavericks.

+Richardson finished with 14 points, including a tiebreaking jumper before his 3-pointer.

+“We had the game.
+We had the game,” Murray said.
+“We just didn’t close it like we should have.”

-Dallas rallied from four down to take a 101-97 lead on Maxi Kleber’s 3-pointer, his first points of the night, but Jokic scored the next five to put Denver ahead.
+Dallas rallied from four down to take a 101-97 lead on a 3 by Kleber, his first points of the night, but Jokic scored the next five to put Denver ahead.

-Kleber’s 3-pointer put Dallas up 109-107 with 2.4 seconds left, but Jokic capped a 17-point fourth quarter with an 18-foot jumper at the horn to send the game to overtime.
+“I’m trying to be ready and take that shot with confidence,” Kleber said.
+“Shots are going to fall or not — you just have to trust and believe.”

 TIP-INS

-Mavericks: G Trey Burke wasn’t with the team but coach Rick Carlisle said “to my knowledge, it is not COVID-19 related.” … F Kristaps Porzingis (knee) is on the trip and making progress but there is no timetable for his return, Carlisle said.
-“He is ramping things up and the hope is that his progress can continue without issue and then we can see where things are as we move forward.”
+Mavericks: G Trey Burke wasn’t with the team but coach Rick Carlisle said “to my knowledge, it is not COVID-19 related.” … F Kristaps Porzingis (knee) is on the trip and making progress but there is no timetable for his return.
+“He is ramping things up and the hope is that his progress can continue without issue and then we can see where things are as we move forward,” Carlisle said.

 Nuggets: F Michael Porter Jr. was expected back Thursday night but he was ruled out hours before tip-off due to health and safety protocols.
 Porter missed the previous three games because of COVID-19 contact tracing.
+“He’s not here right now, so I’m not even going to speak on that,” coach Michael Malone said after the game.
+“We have guys that are talented, have been in the league.
+They got to step up and help us play.
+We’ll speak about Michael when he gets back to our team.”

 UP NEXT